Skip to content

 Here are some signs your draft white paper is too short:

-• You have only 500 to 1,000 words
+• You have only 1,000 words

-• The argument has gaps and holes
+• The argument has some gaping holes

 • Your reviewers say there’s not enough there

-Suppose the company sells something for $100,000 a pop.
+Suppose the sponsor sells something for $100,000 a pop.
 And all you’ve got is 1,000 words.

-Do you really think that’s enough to convince a skeptical B2B buyer to part with that much money?
+Do you think that’s enough to convince a skeptical B2B buyer to part with that much money?

-tape measure short
+Me neither. tape measure short

 What if you get them interested enough to download your white paper, but it’s so short it doesn’t engage them?

-Here are some reasons why your draft may be too short
+Some reasons why your draft may be too short

-• Cutting corners on timing or budget
+• The sponsor tried to cut corners on timing or budget

-• Not enough research done
+• The writer didn’t do enough research

 Some solutions you can try

-Here are seven different ways to add more bulk to a skinny white paper.
+Here are seven ways to add more bulk to a skinny white paper.
 And none of these involve pumping it up with hot air or silly filler.

 Your idea may be too small to sustain an entire white paper.